orsinium/notes/notes-en/python-packaging.md

 ## Setuptools is dead?

 Many developers (me too) love poetry because it's use beautiful project metadata describing format as setup.py alternative.
 But setuptools allow you [use setup.cfg instead of setup.py](https://setuptools.readthedocs.io/en/latest/setuptools.html#configuring-setup-using-setup-cfg-files) and it's also beautiful.
 Furthermore, [isort](https://github.com/timothycrosley/isort) and [flake8](http://flake8.pycqa.org/en/latest/) supports setup.cfg too.
-One config for all your tools!
-I like it.

 Setuptools supports requirements from VCS, file or archive via [dependency_links parameter](https://setuptools.readthedocs.io/en/latest/setuptools.html#dependencies-that-aren-t-in-pypi).
 And requirements grouping via [extras_require](https://setuptools.readthedocs.io/en/latest/setuptools.html#declaring-extras-optional-features-with-their-own-dependencies).

 So, what's wrong with setuptools?
-I think, this tool have 2 problems:
+I think, this tool have some problems:

 1. No native virtualenv and python version managing.
 And poetry can't do it too.
 But we have pew, virtualenvwrapper, pyenv, pythonz and many other useful tools.
 This is UNIX-way.
 2. No dependencies locking.
 Poetry, pipenv and pip (`pip freeze`) can lock dependencies from it's own files.
 Setuptools can't.
+3. Setup.cfg good, but [pyproject.toml better](https://github.com/pypa/packaging-problems/issues/29#issuecomment-375845650), and I hope PyPA add pyproject.toml to setuptools.

 ## Further reading